 - Wait until the Import is done

-When you get this message click OK open the RegEdit as Admin and make sure that alle Applications are closed.
-Start an new import attempt.
+When you get this message, click OK, open RegEdit as Admin, and make sure that all applications are closed.
+Start a new import attempt.

-- When the import was successfully restart the device.
+- When the import was successful, restart the device.

 Conclusion